tsmith512/tsmithcreative/_posts/2019-04-18-dc-seattle.md

 So when I saw Joe from Aten talking about this, I thought it was a bit of a challenge.

 He acknowledged that the RFP process does have issues.
-How does a 50 page document without much important information actually help anyone?
+How does a 50-page document without much important information actually help anyone?
 They're costly to issue and respond to.
 Further, they're designed to produce comparisons for specific kinds of goods and services across vendors, but they are very poorly suited to soliciting creative work because their nature removes personality and innovation.

-Ultimately, Joe agreed to avoid them if you can, but had some great ideas for how to better navigate the process.
+Ultimately, Joe agreed to avoid them if you can but had some great ideas for how to better navigate the process.
 Some highlights:

 - Reduce prescriptive requirements because they are very limiting.
 You're